aramis-lab/clinicadl/docs/user_guide/data/dataloader.rst

 In practice you build one loader for the training set and one for the validation set.
-The :py:class:`~clinicadl.split.Split` returned by a splitter (see :doc:`Splitting data <splitting>`) does this for you, with sensible defaults (shuffling on for training, off for validation):
+The :py:class:`~clinicadl.split.Split` returned by a splitter (see :doc:`Splitting data <splitting>`) provides methods to do so:

 .. code-block:: python

-    split.build_train_loader(batch_size=8)
+    split.build_train_loader(batch_size=8, shuffle=True)
     split.build_val_loader(batch_size=8)

+    # now you can access the dataloaders
     train_loader = split.train_loader
     val_loader = split.val_loader

 ----

 This closes Chapter 1: you can now load your data, transform it, split it without leakage, and iterate over it in batches.
-The :doc:`next chapter <../workflow/index>` puts these batches to use, building and training a model.
+The :doc:`next chapter <../workflow/index>` demonstrates how these batches are used to train a model